 In the premium version you get an index shortcode that is a lot more flexible than the free one.
 The basic version is still the same: Mushroom ToastPasta PestoPenne al fornoSpaghetti BologneseSpinach and bacon pastaTom’s Lasagne but now we have a lot more parameters to extend it: group_by – Pick a tag to group your […]

 The Premium versions includes a free version of our own WP Ultimate Post Grid Premium plugin which allows you to create a Recipe Grid with lots of customization options.
 The version included with WP Ultimate Recipe Premium is 2.8.2 and will not get updated anymore.
 For an even better experience we recommend using the latest WP […]

 Provide an easy way to start a countdown timer for visitors who are cooking your recipe as they are on your page.
 With the timer text shortcode you can add a timer anywhere in the recipe.
 Try clicking on “2 hours” or “world record” in the instructions of the following recipe to see it in […]

 No need to throw away all your hard work!
 WP Ultimate Recipe allows you to import the recipes you’ve already created.
-At the moment we support the following imports: EasyRecipe and EasyRecipe Plus plugin (Video Lesson) RecipeCard by Yumprint plugin (Process equivalent to Ziplist) ReciPress plugin Cooked plugin Yummly Rich Recipes Ziplist plugin (Video Lesson) […]
+We support the following imports: EasyRecipe and EasyRecipe Plus plugin (Video Lesson) RecipeCard by Yumprint plugin (Process equivalent to Ziplist) ReciPress plugin Cooked plugin (Before v1.2 only) Yummly Rich Recipes Ziplist plugin (Video Lesson) FDX […]

 In the Premium version you can export all (or a selection) of your recipes to XML and import them again on another website.
 This is perfect when managing multiple websites or environments with the same recipes.
 The import from XML feature can also be used to migrate from an old database if you can get […]